LeonardoVal/ludorum.js/docs/tutorial-game-03.md

 };
 ```

-The test's output in the console for `OddsAndEvens.runTestMatch()` may look as follows:
+The test's output in the console for `OddsAndEvens.runTestMatch({ showMoves: true })` may look as
+follows:

 ```
 {"Odds":0,"Evens":0} moves: {"Odds":1,"Evens":1}